Our people are at the centre of our business strategy. We aspire to be an employer of choice who:

 What is in our gender pay gap report

 - mean and median gaps in hourly and bonus pay

 - proportion of men and women who received bonuses

 - proportion of male and female employees in each pay quartile

 Our report fulfils our reporting requirements, and also explains what we are doing to address the gender pay gap in our organisation.
-Our people are at the centre of our business strategy.
-We aspire to be an employer of choice which is:
+We are committed to addressing our gender pay gap and are taking a wide range of actions to continue to reduce this.

 What the gender pay gap is

 The gender pay gap shows the difference in average pay between all men and women in an organisation.

 It is different to equal pay, which examines the pay differences between men and women who carry out the same or similar jobs, or work of equal value.
 It is unlawful to pay people unequally because they are a man or a woman.